tomlajtos/my-dev-notes_dendron/vault/winc-academy-notes.front-end-course.12_react-advanced.04_context.md

 </MyContext.Provider>
 ```

-:heavy_exclamation_mark: :point_down:
+**IMPORTANT**

 - **context.Provider** is a React component (a component can be a property of an object)
-- we can provide a **value prop**, contains a value that might be different from the _defaultValue_
+- we can provide a **value prop**, which contains a value that might be different from the _defaultValue_
-- this value can be - and usally is - dynamic (it is a value that is kept in state)
+- this value can be - and usaly is - dynamic (it is a value that is kept in state)
 - when the value changes all the components inside the _Provider_ that use the _context_ will be re-rendered

 ### Using Context

-We can use the context inside any of the components that live inside the Provider component
+We can use the context inside any of the components that wrapped inside the Provider component

 ```javascript
 import { useContext } from "react";